PolinaKhristenko/React-crypto/README.md

-# React-crypto (responsive)
+# React-crypto

-React based application, which tracks current crypto price, using hooks, API and axios.
+Responsive React based application, which tracks current crypto price, using hooks, API and axios.
 It also has working search bar.

 Here are some screenshots: